On the Expressiveness of B\"uchi Arithmetic

-This paper studies the expressive power of B\"uchi arithmetic, which is an extension of Presburger arithmetic, the first-order theory of the structure $\langle \N, 0, 1, + \rangle$.
+This paper studies the expressive power of B\"uchi arithmetic, an extension of Presburger arithmetic, the first-order theory of the structure $\langle \N, 0, 1, + \rangle$.
 B\"uchi arithmetic additionally allows for expressing restricted divisibility properties while retaining decidability.
-Given an integer $p\ge 2$, B\"uchi arithmetic of base $p$ is the first-order theory of the structure $\langle \N,0,1,+,V_p \rangle$, where $V_p$ is a binary predicate such that $V_p(a,b)$ holds if and only if $a$ is the largest power of $p$ dividing $b$ without remainder, i.e., $a=p^k$, $a \mid b$ and $p \cdot a \nmid b$.
+Given an integer $p\ge 2$, \emph{B\"uchi arithmetic of base $p$} is the first-order theory of the structure $\langle \N,0,1,+,V_p \rangle$, where $V_p$ is a binary predicate such that $V_p(a,b)$ holds if and only if $a$ is the largest power of $p$ dividing $b$ without remainder, i.e., $a=p^k$, $a \mid b$ and $p \cdot a \nmid b$.

 Presburger arithmetic admits quantifier-elimination in the extended structure $\langle \N,0,1,+,\{c|\cdot \}_{c>1}\rangle$ additionally consisting of unary divisibility predicates $c|\cdot$ for every $c>1$~\cite{Pre29}.
 It follows that the existential fragment of Presburger arithmetic is expressively complete, since any predicate $c|\cdot$ can be expressed using an additional existentially quantified variable.
 We study the analogous question for B\"uchi arithmetic and show, as the main result of this paper, that its existential fragment is, in any base, strictly less expressive than full B\"uchi arithmetic.
-Notably, this result implies that a quantifier-elimination procedure \emph{\`a la} Presburger cannot exist for B\"uchi arithmetic, i.e., any extension of B\"uchi arithmetic with additional predicates definable in existential B\"uchi arithmetic does not admit quantifier elimination.
+Notably, this result implies that there does not exist a quantifier-elimination result \emph{\`a la} Presburger for B\"uchi arithmetic, i.e., any extension of B\"uchi arithmetic with additional predicates definable in existential B\"uchi arithmetic does not admit quantifier elimination.

 A central result about B\"uchi arithmetic is that it is an automatic structure: a set $M \subseteq \N^n$ is definable in B\"uchi arithmetic of base $p$ if and only if $M$ is recognizable by a finite-state automaton under a base $p$ encoding of the natural numbers.
 Equivalently, $M$ is \emph{$p$-regular}.
 This result was first stated by B\"uchi~\cite{B60}, albeit in an incorrect form, and later correctly stated and proved by Bruy\`ere~\cite{B85}, see also~\cite{BHMV94}.
 Villemaire showed that the $\Sigma_3$-fragment of B\"uchi arithmetic is expressively complete~\cite[Cor.~2.4]{Vil92}.
 He established this result by showing how to construct a $\Sigma_3$-formula defining the language of a given finite-state automaton.
 We observe that Villemaire's construction can actually be improved to a $\Sigma_2$-formula and thus obtain a full characterization of the expressive power of B\"uchi arithmetic in terms of the number of quantifier alternations.